-Planning must include the correct selection and use of equipment; the undertaking and effective communication of thorough and detailed risk assessments; and appropriate emergency procedures, including rescue provision.
+Planning must include the correct selection and use of equipment; the undertaking and effective communication of thorough and detailed risk assessments; and appropriate emergency procedures, including rescue provision and first aid.

-Planning of any work at height operation should also include avoiding weather conditions that may jeopardise the health and safety of operators.
+Planning of any work at height should also include avoiding weather conditions that may jeopardise the health and safety of operators.

-There must be sufficient opportunity for those implementing any agreed system of work at height:
+There must be sufficient opportunity for those implementing any agreed safe system of work at height:

-- a) to review the decision;

-- b) to validate it; and

-- c) where appropriate to make changes to it.
+- a) to review the decision; and - b) where appropriate to make changes to it.